elysemontano/brain-buddy-frontend/README.md

 The backend repo for Brain Buddy can be found [here](https://github.com/elysemontano/brain-buddy-backend)

-## Running the Backend with Ruby on Rails:
+## Running the Frontend with Next.js:
 To get the Brain Buddy backend up and running using Ruby on Rails, follow these steps:

 1. Clone the repository